AdobeDocs/commerce-frontend-core/src/pages/ui-components/howto/update-url-type.md

 ---
-subgroup: howtos
-group: ui-components-guide
-title: Update the page URL type
+title: Update the page URL type | Commerce Frontend Development
+description:
 ---
-## What's in this topic
+# Update the page URL type

 This topic describes how to extend the existing [`UrlInput` component](../components/ui-urlinput.html) to implement a new link type, or update an existing one, for your module.

-## Overview

 To update a page URL type, you must: